Telephone Tiger Barn Cattery on: 01963 240020

 Viewing is welcome within opening hours or by arrangement.

-Cats from the same family who need to occupy multiple rooms may be charged at the room rate during any busy periods.
+Cats from the same family who need to occupy multiple rooms will be charged at the room rate.

 Cat Camp prices include food, giving meds, insurance, cuddles, grooming and games :)

-Costs are per day including the day of arrival and the day of departure.
+Costs are per day including the day of arrival and the day of departure unless picked up before 10:00 to give us time to disinfect the room.

-Payment is by Cheque, Cash, or Bank Transfer.
+Payment is by Card, Cash, or Bank Transfer.

 Payment of all boarding fees should be made at the time of collection, except in long term boarding where arrangements are made for the account to be settled monthly.